transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 1. Fix your chaincode source code to resolve the problem that caused the migration failure.
 You can test your chaincode by installing and instantiating it on a test network to confirm that the chaincode can build correctly.

-2. Install and instantiate the updated chaincode on your Enterprise Plan network with a different **version**.
+2. Deploy the updated chaincode on your Enterprise Plan network with a different **version**.

 3. After you have installed the updated chaincode, you can refresh the migration tool in your browser to see the new chaincode in the **Migrate Chaincode** panel.
 You can then use the upgrade tool to install the updated chaincode on your peers on {{site.data.keyword.blockchainfull_notm}} Platform 2.0.